Preventing and Properly Treating Hair Loss

 There are many reasons for hair loss.
 Oftentimes, it is a symptom of a disease.
 In this case, you are in the best hands with your specialist or dermatologist.
 Your doctor will investigate possible causes with you.
 However, hair loss can also be hereditary.

 One such phenomenon is a receding hairline above the temples: this is often seen in young men between 20-30 years of age.
 This form of hair loss is typically hereditary.
-A hair transplant with Moser Medical can give you a fuller head of hair – for the rest of your life!
+Hair transplants with Moser Medical can give you a fuller head of hair – for the rest of your life!

 Diseases and issues that may lead to hair loss: